 In addition to your occupational retirement pension and partner's pension, you are also building up an orphan's pension.
-If you have children, they will receive a benefit from PMT after your death until they are 18.
-This is referred to as an orphan's pension.
-They may also receive a benefit up to a maximum age of 27 if they are still at school or studying.
+If you have children, they will receive a benefit from PMT after your death until they are 25.

 The level of the orphan's pension is shown on your UPO and in My PMT at deelnemer.pmt.nl.